gmvi/CodeDay-Playlist/README.md

 ## Usage ##

-This software is intended to be put on a flashdrive to house a music database for Seattle [CodeDay](http://codeday.org) hackathons.
+This software is intended to be put on a flashdrive or portable harddrive to house a music database for [CodeDay](http://codeday.org) hackathons.
 The following would get you started using it the way I do:

 1. (optional) Dump the project on a clean flashdrive large enough to house a music library.
-2. Dump music into /music/mainpool.
+2. Dump properly tagged music into /automatically_add/.
-3. Use organize.py to organize /music/mainpool into /music/main.
-4. Check that nothing got screwed up from bad ID3 tags.
-If anything is organized wrong due to imporper tagging, you can reorganize it yourself, and run fix.py on each artist and album folder directly containing music files.
-It's not super user-friendly yet; read the code first.
-5. Run program.py, and point it to /music/main.
-It will take a while to build the database.
+3. Run webserver.py.
-6. The web interface will be at your LAN IP address on port 80.
+4. The web interface will be at your LAN IP address on port 80.
-7. (optional) You can create other libraries as /music/*, or point program.py to your another library's root node, provided it follows a &lt;root&gt;/&lt;artist&gt;/&lt;album&gt;/&lt;track&gt; structure.
-Any filename formatting scheme is fine, provided metadata is accurate.
-8. (note) At this time you have to physically delete the library's cdp.db file and restart the program if you want it to recognize filesystem changes.

-**Please Note: if you run program.py in IDLE, you should set DEBUG = True or ctrl-c out after loading the database (same effect), otherwise, raw_input will block flask's logging to stderr, and in turn block all incoming requests**

-### Supported file formats ##
+### Supported file formats ###
 * mp3
 * m4a
-* ogg (vorbis)
+* ogg vorbis
 * flac